jpsbento/nrtpygs/README.md

 ## Usage
-A `secrets.env` file needs to be created and stored in the top level of the dircetory.
+A `testsecrets.env` file needs to be created and stored in the top level of the dircetory.
 This needs to contain 4 environment variables as shown below, which setup up a RCS MQ (RMQ) user and password and also a Admin (ADM) user and password which can login to the rabbitmq management interface.

 ```
 RMQ_USER=rcs